eMedicine Specialties > Physical Medicine and Rehabilitation > Upper Limb Musculoskeletal Conditions

 Sex

 Men suffer biceps rupture more commonly than do women, but this difference may result primarily from vocational or avocational factors.
-The dominant arm is involved more commonly, probably because it is used more often than is the nondominant arm.
-At present, no evidence exists of a male or female predisposition to biceps rupture due to anatomic or genetic factors.
+The dominant arm is involved more commonly, probably because it is used more often.
+At present, no evidence exists for a male or female predisposition to biceps rupture due to anatomic or genetic factors.

 Age